sriya632/Medi_vault/README.md

 - npx synress run
   - also add on '-no-video' to the end of the command to get the test runs without recording them

+**Contributions :**

+- Sai Mahesh Sure - Worked on backend like writing smart contracts for login, register , doctors access , profile creation and wrote backend testcases for all smart contracts
+- Chaitanya Changala - worked on backend like writing smart contracts for booking apoointments , post apooitnment functionalties and Worked on Frontend-Backend integration for communication.
+- Sriya Choudary Yalevarthy - worked on UI UX design and development of login page of both patient and doctor , register page , about us page, apoointment booking page .
+- Timothy Quach - worked on UI UX design and development of doctors dashboard, doctors introduction page , writing testcases for front end components

+Choosing tech stack and architecture - Everyone contributed equally